jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 This form of issue restriction would be appropriate to specify that no certificates are to be issued for the domain in question.

-For example, the following CAA record set requests that no certificates be issued for the domain 'nocerts.example.com' by any certificate issuer.
+For example, the following CAA resource record set requests that no certificates be issued for the domain 'nocerts.example.com' by any certificate issuer.